Movimiento al Socialismo: Years of struggle

 In their election campaign, MAS-IPSP championed 'national sovereignty', denouncing U.S. interventions in Bolivian affairs.
 The political elite and proponents of neoliberal policies were denounced as 'traitors' supported by the United States.
 The appeal of MAS-IPSP was also aided by the intervention of US ambassador Manuel Rocha, who threatened Bolivians that US economic aid to Bolivia would be cut if Morales won.
 Morales has credited ambassador Rocha for the success of MAS, stating that "[e]very statement [Rocha] made against us helped us to grow and awaken the conscience of the people."
 Anti-US sentiment was further exacerbated when the new ambassador, David Greenlee, made it clear that he would not approve of any president other than Gonzalo Sánchez de Lozada (Goni).

-The electoral advance of MAS-IPSP was aided by the implosion of the political party Conscience of the Fatherland (CONDEPA).
+The electoral advance of MAS-IPSP was aided by the implosion of the political party Conscience of Fatherland (CONDEPA).
 CONDEPA was a populist party which was based in the urban poor, often Aymaras who had migrated to the urban centres of Bolivia.
 The party had lost much of its popular legitimacy as it was coopted by Hugo Banzer's government, and the party had suffered the death of its main leader just before the 2002 elections.
 In the polls CONDEPA lost all of their 22 parliamentary seats.

 Whilst Gonzalo Sánchez de Lozada was re-elected as President of Bolivia by Congress, Evo Morales came in second place with just 1.5% fewer votes than Sánchez de Lozada.
 MAS-IPSP got 14.6% of the valid uninominal vote, which gave the movement 27 out of 130 seats in the Chamber of Deputies and eight out of 27 seats in the Senate.
 The election result shocked both political analysts as well as MAS-IPSP itself.
 Out of the elected MAS-IPSP legislators, ten identified themselves as indigenous or peasants, twelve as leftwing intellectuals or labour leaders.

 The fifth national congress of MAS-IPSP was held in Oruro 13–14 December 2003.

-2005 elections
+In government (2005–2025)

 In the 2005 general election, Evo Morales was again the presidential candidate of MAS-IPSP.
 He won a clear majority with 53.7% of the valid presidential vote—the first since the restoration of democracy that a presidential candidate had won without the need for a runoff.
 MAS-IPSP obtained 43.5% of the valid uninominal vote, which gave it 72 out of 130 seats in the Chamber of Deputies and 12 out of 27 seats in the Senate.
 In the 2005 prefect elections, MAS campaigned for all nine departmental prefectures (governorships), but only won three: Chuquisaca (43%), Oruro (41.0%), and Potosí (42.7%).